Manuel Losada Rodríguez Portrait

 RingApp (co-founder) · Madrid

 With a partner I co-founded an official startup and built a communications app for Android and iOS, owning both the product definition and the supporting server infrastructure.
-There was a real market opportunity, but after developing and shipping everything we realised we lacked the financial muscle for marketing.
-It was a formative period that taught me far more about real-world product than the theory I came from — and it gave me an end-to-end view of product creation from concept to operational release.
+We reached 1,000 users, but the product required two connected users to deliver value — a network-effect mechanic that demanded a marketing investment we didn't have.
+Honestly, I founded the company young: strong on the technical execution, green on marketing and growth at the time.
+It was a formative period that taught me far more about real-world product than the theory I came from, and it gave me an end-to-end view of product creation from concept to operational release.

 Android & iOS Backend / Server Usage Analytics Startup 0→1